Luis María Argaña: 1998 election as Vice-President

 He tried again to obtain the party's presidential nomination for the 1998 election, losing in a bitterly contested primary election against General Lino Oviedo.
-Due to the General's involvement in a failed coup attempt in 1996, Oviedo was imprisoned before the 1998 general election.
+Due to Oviedo's involvement in a failed coup attempt in 1996, Oviedo was imprisoned before the 1998 general election.
 Oviedo's running mate, Raúl Cubas, replaced Oviedo on the Colorado ticket, but lacked the widespread support that Oviedo commanded.
 Argaña was selected as Cubas' running mate, the pair subsequently being elected to office by a wide margin.